legal-united-states-poker-sites

 The Role of Momentum in WSOP Tournaments

-Live tournaments tend to amplify momentum more than online poker.
-In-person play includes nonverbal cues, table energy, and real-time interactions that build (or break) confidence faster.
-Online, the swings still happen but the vibe is different, and the players often feel more detached.
+Live tournaments like the WSOP tend to amplify the effects of momentum more than online poker, as things like the table energy, and real-time interactions with other players can help build (or break) confidence faster.
+The swings still happen in online events, but the vibe is different, and players often feel more detached.

 If you want to stay updated on when to catch WSOP events, check out the full WSOP schedule here.